gmc-norr/st2-seqdata/README.md

-update_run_path    | Update the path of a run update_run_state   | Update the state of a run update_samplesheet | Update the samplesheet for a run
+update_run_path    | Update the path of a run update_run_state   | Update the state of a run update_samplesheet | Update the samplesheet for a run copy_interop_to_shared_drive | Copy the InterOp folder of a Novaseq run to the shared drive copy_indexmetrics_to_shared_drive | Copy the IndexMetricsOut.bin file of an analysis to the shared drive

 ## Rules

 ref | description
 --- | ---
-add_analysis_directory | Rule for adding an analysis directory to an exising NovaSeq run add_run_directory      | Rule for adding a new sequencing run directory notify_duplicate_run   | Rule for sending an email when an duplicate run directory is found notify_incomplete_run  | Rule for sending an email when an incomplete run directory is found update_analysis        | Rule for updating the state and summary for an existing analysis update_run_state       | Rule for when the state of a run directory is updated update_samplesheet     | Rule for updating the samplesheet for a run
+add_analysis_directory | Rule for adding an analysis directory to an existing NovaSeq run add_run_directory      | Rule for adding a new sequencing run directory notify_duplicate_run   | Rule for sending an email when an duplicate run directory is found notify_incomplete_run  | Rule for sending an email when an incomplete run directory is found update_analysis        | Rule for updating the state and summary for an existing analysis update_run_state       | Rule for when the state of a run directory is updated update_samplesheet     | Rule for updating the samplesheet for a run copy_interop_to_shared_drive | Rule for copying the InterOp folder of a ready Novaseq run to the shared drive copy_indexmetrics_to_shared_drive | Rule for copying the IndexMetricsOut.bin file when an analysis changes state to ready to the shared drive copy_indexmetrics_to_shared_drive_new_directory | Rule for copying the IndexMetricsOut.bin file when a new, ready analysis directory is found to the shared drive

 ## Sensors